pa11y/pa11y/README.md

 ]
 ```

 If you wish to transform these results with the command-line reporters, then you can do so in your code by requiring them in.
-The `csv`, `html`, `json`, and `markdown` reporters all expose a `process` method:
+The `csv`, `tsv`, `html`, `json`, and `markdown` reporters all expose a `process` method:

 ```js
 // Assuming you've already run tests, and the results